McModknower/McModknower.github.io/minecraft/crash-database.md

 This means some registry errors occured.
 Those are only visible in the latest log, so check it.
 I personally search for `>>` in the log, but make sure to find the correct entry.
 I don't have an example currently, so i will add an example how it looks later.

+### `java.lang.RuntimeException: One of more entry values did not copy to the correct id.
+Check log for details!`
+Search your log for the first instance of `Exception caught during firing event`.

 ## Incompatibilities

 ### `java.lang.NoClassDefFoundError` and `java.lang.ClassNotFoundException`